dfelinto/blender-manual/manual/modifiers/generate/skin.rst

 - Select the cube. :kbd:`Tab` into edit mode and :menuselection:`[Alt][M] --> At Center`
   to merge all vertices at one point. :kbd:`E` then :kbd:`Z` to extrude the vertex along the Z axis.

-.. admonition:: Skin Node Set Flag
+.. note:: Skin Node Set Flag
-   :class: note

    One of the mesh's vertices must be set to :guilabel:`Root`.
 If you by accident delete the default root vertex, select a vertex, hit the :guilabel:`Skin Node Set Flag` button, and in the :guilabel:`Mesh Tools` menu set the new vertex to root.